 Pet owners also don't want their pooches to miss out on the love fest with many of them recognizing their undying love for their pets in the shape of a romantic dog biscuit or other appropriate canine gift.

 Other traditions that seem to have died out, or may just have survived in some far off ex-colonial outpost for anthropologists to discover, include 'maids and bachelors writing their names on rolled up pieces of paper, they are then drawn and the valentine buys his mistress a gift'.
 Another had women pinning bay leaves on their pillow on the evening preceding Valentine's Day in order to see a prospective husband in their dreams.
-If it was Brad Pitt it would be in your dreams.

 Who knows what effect social and new media will have on these centuries old romantic rites and traditions.
-Flowers and chocolate have been a fail safe way to a girl's heart for so long that it's difficult to imagine impersonal apps taking over.
+Flowers and chocolate have been a fail safe way to a woman's heart for so long that it's difficult to imagine impersonal apps taking over.
 But men have never understood the fairer sex.